Pyzdry – town defensive walls and castle

 The perimeter of the town defensive walls marked the shape of an oval, slightly elongated north-south, with a less regular line from east and south, adapted to the course of the escarpment.
 The area of the town within the walls was about 11 ha, and the length of the fortification line was about 1250 meters.
 Both sacral buildings: the parish church and the Franciscan monastery complex were located directly at the town walls, but with a space allowing passage of the underwall street.
 It is known that the defensive wall was made of bricks, probably on a stone foundation, but unfortunately its dimensions are not known.
 It was probably reinforced with towers, but nothing certain is known about them either.
 From the south and east, the town did not have external fortifications due to the large slopes of the area.
 From the other sides behind the walls ran a moat, probably irrigated, as evidenced by the pond marked on the early modern plan in its southwestern part, connected to the Flis stream.
 Behind the moat was the earth rampart mentioned in 1383.

 There were probably three gates to the town.
 In the north-eastern part of the perimeter, at the height of the center of the market, there was a gate leading towards Toruń.
 In the south-west part there was a gate leading towards Kalisz and to the crossing of the Warta River, while the third, west gate opened the road to Poznań, lying on the extension of the northern frontage of the market.
 Nothing is known about the architectural form of the gates.
-According to chronicler Janko od Czarnków, one of them had two closures.
+The architectural form of the gates was probably tower-like.
+According to chronicler Janko od Czarnków, one of them had two locks.

 Current state